AhmetGurdal/DaVinci-Encrypt-and-Decrypt-/README.md

  The Thief is one of my best friends that loves LOTR so much.

- You can easy find out which one he is.
+ You can easily find out which one he is.